Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Brands: Proris, Nurofen, “Ibuprofen generik”.

-Avoid with gastric ulcers, kidney disease, or late pregnancy.
+Avoid with gastric ulcers, kidney disease, dehydration, or late pregnancy.

 Rehydration (ORS / “Oralit”)